 1305 This “character” perfects the common priesthood of the faithful, received in Baptism, and “the confirmed person receives the power to profess faith in Christ publicly and as it were officially (quasi ex officio).”

 - Please also click and read the GUIDELINES from the Diocese of East Anglia.

 - Please download the form for the candidate and the sponsor.
-Fill them in and give them back to Fr.
-John together with a copy of Baptism certificate.
+Fill them in and give them back to Lorretta together with a copy of Baptism certificate.